ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

 **Mandatory arguments**

-- extent in WGS84 (a dictionary with properties xMin, xMax, yMin, yMax of type float)
+- extent in the coordinates of the epsg specified (a dictionary with properties xMin, xMax, yMin, yMax of type float)
 - pathId (uuid)
 - timestampId (uuid)